 There was a festival going on in the temple premises and there were celebrations with music and dance.
 Another interesting but intriguing thing that we saw was piercing of tongue by some of the dancers of the festival.
-There were small dagger like objects that they held in the middle of their tongue, which forced them to have their tongue stuck out all the while, and these people, including few old women were dancing while holding their dragger pierced tongues out.
+There was small dagger-like objects that they held in the middle of their tongue.
+Which forced them to have their tongue stuck out all the while.
+And these people, including few old women, were dancing while holding their dragger pierced tongues out.

-We had to miss the last part of the walk as it starting raining heavily.
+We had to miss the last part of the walk as it started raining heavily.
 But look forward to more such walks to know the city that I live in…. 🙂